The Silver Veil and the Golden Gate

 The Silver Veil and the Golden Gate is a late period, coastal landscape painting by American Impressionist Childe Hassam.
 Completed in 1914 during one of his visits to California, the piece depicts the Golden Gate Strait, a narrow passage connecting the San Francisco Bay to the Pacific Ocean, as seen near Sausalito.
 The "silver veil" refers to the San Francisco fog that frequently envelops the region.

-Hassam spent several months in the Bay Area in the late winter and early spring, completing preparations on a mural he created for the Panama–Pacific International Exposition to be held the next year, a cultural event celebrating the completion of the Panama Canal and showcasing artistic innovation.
-After finishing the installation of the mural at the Palace of Fine Arts, Hassam traveled around Northern California, from Sonoma to Point Lobos, painting along the way with fellow artists.
-The painting of the Golden Gate belongs to this California series comprising at least a dozen works, 11 of which were completed by Hassam during his 1914 trip.
+Hassam spent several months in the Bay Area in the late winter and early spring, completing preparations on a mural for the Panama–Pacific International Exposition to be held the next year.
+After installing the mural at the Palace of Fine Arts, Hassam traveled around Northern California, from Sonoma to Point Lobos, painting along the way with fellow artists.
+The painting of the Golden Gate belongs to this California series comprising at least a dozen works, 11 of which were completed by Hassam during this single visit.

 In 2023, Valparaiso University announced its intention to sell the artwork, aiming to raise funds for the construction of new student dormitories.
 The decision was controversial, with Valparaiso arguing in court that the original acquisition of the painting in 1967 had never aligned with the conservative ethos prescribed by the Sloan Trust.

 Description

+The Marin Headlands peninsula, as it appeared before the completion of the Golden Gate Bridge in 1937, looms large in the painting.
 From the vantage point of Sausalito, an ethereal fog is seen, a silver veil gracefully enveloping the hills above the San Francisco Bay, merging with the landscape and creating a harmonious symphony of cool tones in the upper right.
 The heavy reliance on blue color evokes the cool climate of the Bay Area with its marine atmosphere and coastal stratus.
 The work is signed in blue and red paint on the bottom right of the canvas, Childe Hassam / Sausalito 1914.
-The Marin Headlands peninsula, as it appeared before the completion of the Golden Gate Bridge in 1937, looms large in the painting.